dportik/SuperCRUNCH/docs/Analysis_Overview.md

 To summarize:

-+ If the taxon names list contains only species then there can be no searching for subspecies labels, and the presence or absence of the `--no_subspecies` flag has no effect.
++ If the taxon names list contains only species then searches for subspecies labels cannot occur, and therefore the presence or absence of the `--no_subspecies` flag has no effect.
-+ If the taxon names list contains a mix of species and subspecies labels, the `--no_subspecies` flag can change the outcome.
++ If the taxon names list contains a mix of species and subspecies labels, then the `--no_subspecies` flag can substantially change the outcome.
-+ Using the `--no_subspecies` flag reduces subspecies names to species names, and will result in less taxa (ie three subspecies all become one equivalent species).
++ Using the `--no_subspecies` flag reduces all subspecies names to corresponding species names, and is expected to result in less taxa recovered.
-+ Omitting the `--no_subspecies` flag will produce a greater number of taxa if there are valid subspecies present in the starting sequences.
++ Omitting the `--no_subspecies` flag is expected to produce a greater number of taxa if valid subspecies are present in the starting sequences.
++ There is no downside to having subspecies labels in the taxon list file, because they can effectively be ignored while capturing all relevant species labels.

 ---------------